Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

 __*<p> IN ACTIVE DEVELOPMENT SOME MAPS ARE ROUGH AND LIKEY TO CHANGE<br>
 THE PROJECT IS IN AN ALPHA STATE <br>
-<br>Texture pack that focuses on debloating UI and adding vibrant visuals.
+<br>Customizable texture pack focused on debloating UI and adding vibrant visuals.
 <br>Community contributions, edits, and forks are strongly encouraged!</p>*__

 </div>